n1ghtdev/n1ghtdev.github.io/content/projects/Lafka.md

 featured: false
 ---

-Restaurant web application created with React and Headless Wordpress.
-WP backend powered with WooCommerce makes it easy to: add new products, check orders and payments.
+Ecommerce restaurant web application made with Wordpress and React.
+Contains shop of products made with WooCommerce plugin.
+Wordpress is used as headless CMS to deliver data to client (SPA).